-The principal stars of the first three “reboot” movies had extended their original 3-movie contracts to do a fourth movie.
+The principal stars of the first three “reboot” movies have extended their original 3-movie contracts to do a fourth movie.
 Other stars are expected to follow suit.
-This has stalled, and rumor has it that Noah Hawley is tagged to direct the next film.
+This has stalled, and rumors abound about who is to direct the next film.
 Stay tuned for the fourth movie in the reboot series.

-While it did not feature any of the lead characters from the original show (at least when it premiered), it featured Spock’s father, Sarek of Vulcan as a younger man.
-But you did see Harry Mudd.
-There was a cliff-hanger at the end of the first season: sensors detect another starship approaching the Discovery; it’s the U.S.S.
+There was a cliffhanger at the end of the first season: sensors detected another starship approaching the Discovery.
+It’s identified as the U.S.S.
 Enterprise.
-This is at a time when Christopher Pike is captain, and his first officer is Mr. Spock.
-In the second season, we meet a younger Spock, the step-brother of the lead character Michael Burnham.
+This is at the time period when Christopher Pike is Captain, and his Science Officer is Mr. Spock.
+In the second season, we meet this younger Spock, the step-brother of the lead character Michael Burnham.

-Following the end of the second season, the Enterprise crew featuring Pike, Number 1, and Spock spun off a show titled “Star Trek: Strange New Worlds.”
-Oh, and there was talk that Michelle Yeoh is to get a spin-off as an agent of Section 31.
+Following the end of the second season, the Enterprise crew featuring Pike, Number One, and Spock spun off a show titled “Star Trek: Strange New Worlds.”
+That spinoff has recently concluded its second season.

 More Star Trek?